gabek/GitYourFeedback/README.md

 ```
-let feedbackReporter = FeedbackReporter(options: feedbackOptions)
+let feedbackReporter = FeedbackReporter(options: feedbackOptions, datasource: self)
 ```

-You'll also need to implement `FeedbackReporterDatasource` in order to tell the FeedbackReporter where to upload screenshots.
+You'll need to implement `FeedbackReporterDatasource` in order to tell the FeedbackReporter where to upload screenshots.
 The simplest implementation would be something like:

 ```
 func uploadUrl(_ completionHandler: (String) -> Void) {